How to Make Candied Lemon Peels – Learn how to candy lemon peels with this step-by-step tutorial. Easy candy recipe, only 2 ingredients required.

 - A saucepan

-- 4 oz white chocolate or dark chocolate (optional)
+- 4 ounces white chocolate or dark chocolate (optional)

 - Slice the lemons into four quarters lengthwise.